neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 ```

 NOTE: This winetricks thingy takes an hour to complete, you can just try to use proton wine that comes with some stuff already preinstalled
-and then skipt this libraries instalation.
+and then skipt this libraries instalation process.

 Installing the essentials (I consider them like that) from terminal with: